Skip to main content

 5.3.1 Manual handling risk assessment

-There are two risk assessments, one for object risks and patient specific risks (appendix A) and one for patients (appendix B).
-The patient specific risk assessment can be completed on SystmOne
+Two risk assessments are used: one for object and patient specific risks (appendix A), and one for patients (appendix B), with the latter available on SystmOne.

-Manual handling risk assessments will be recorded on the trust’s approved risk assessment documentation, which is in appendices A and 2.
+Manual handling risk assessments will be recorded on the trust’s approved risk assessment documentation, which is in appendices A and B.

 5.4 How action plans are developed as a result of risk assessments